websavers/Plesk-Greylisting-Whitelist-Expansion/README.md

 And use the results to find common legit mail servers to whitelist by adding to the custom_domains file.
 If you don't use that custom_domains file, our default file will be retrieved with `wget` and used instead.

-# Changelog
- - [2019-02-24] Added a bunch of newly detected mailers and moved CUSTOM_DOMAINS var to its own file: custom_domains.
-Readme improvements.
- - [2019-02-22] Initial version

 # Requirements
 - Plesk Onyx 17.x minimum (might work with Plesk 12.5.
 Untested.)